James M Anderson Center for Health Systems Excellence

 Why Join Us?

-• You can make a direct impact in areas such as safety, productivity, clinical outcomes, patient-family experience, cost / business process and community health.
+• Make a direct impact in areas such as safety, productivity, clinical outcomes, patient-family experience, cost / business process and community health

 How We Guide Improvement

-I²S² helps build a broader and deeper network of improvement leaders, brings about continued cultural transformation and develops skill and experience through the Model for Improvement as based on Deming’s “System of Profound Knowledge.”
-Participants work on a real project in their system to drive immediate improvements in care as they build their skills.
+I²S² helps build a broader and deeper network of improvement leaders, accelerates cultural transformation and develops QI leadership skills and experience using the Model for Improvement and Deming’s “System of Profound Knowledge.”
+Participants work on an identified project in their system to drive meaningful improvements in care as they build their skills.

 Program Details

-Physicians, nurses, allied health and nonclinical leaders at the director level or above who want to make an immediate impact in their health system.
+Physicians, Researchers, Nurses, Administrative, and Non-Profit Leaders and/or Managers at the director level or above who want to make a measurable and meaningful impact in their health system.

 • Candidates should hold a leadership role as a physician, nurse, allied health professional or administrator.